 C(p)=PidleTslot+PcollTcollPsucc.

-The target inter-arrival time TT that minimizes C(p) can be obtained numerically for asymptotically large N. For CAP, when lbasic = 1.367 msec, the target inter-arrival time is given as
+The objective of IEEE 802.15.8 is to provide a fully distributed scalable peer aware communications standard, and thus p-EIED is optimized for network environment with high density of PDs.
+Thus the target inter-arrival time TT that minimizes C(p) can be obtained numerically for asymptotically large N. For CAP, when lbasic = 1.367 msec, the target inter-arrival time is given as

 TT = 8.55362.

+The same parameter TT will be used in an environment with low PD density, in which case a graceful performance degradation is expected.
 Each PD maintains its own persistence level pbasic, and updates pbasic every time a packet is received using the rule described in Table XXX. pbasic is the persistence level if the cost of collision is lbasic.

 Table XXX—pbasic update rule